schloi/MARVEL/README.md

     export CPPFLAGS='-I/path/to/include'
     export LDFLAGS='-L/path/to/lib'

+Alternatively you can pass the location of the h5cc/h5pcc binary to configure using the --with-hdf5 argument.

 After performing the above steps you will find MARVEL installed in <marvel.install.dir> with all binaries in the bin/, scripts in the scripts/ and python modules in the lib.python/ subdir.
 Note that these three directories are symlinks to dirs inside another directory in <marvel.install.dir>.
 This subdir is named either according to the current git revision hash (in case you checked the code out directly from the git) or contains the version number.

 ## USAGE